GOT-IT

 On or before the date of filing an application, you must have:

-Either 1: associate's degree AND three years of experience in one of the following:
+3. Associate degree in a human services field and two years of experience in one of the following:

-The direct provision of services which includes the care, assessment, treatment, or case planning for persons in facilities or program covered by the Protection of People with Special Needs Act of 2012 - http://www.justicecenter.ny.gov/regulations-guidance/statute OR
+a. the direct provision of services that includes the care, review, investigation, assessment, treatment, or case planning for persons in facilities or program covered by the Protection of People with Special Needs Act of 2012; or

-the development, implementation, or administration of a program which provides quality assurance, conducts incidents reviews, investigates, or provides treatment in facilities or program covered by the Protection of People with Special Needs Act of 2012 - http://www.justicecenter.ny.gov/regulations-guidance/statute.
+b. the development, implementation, or administration of a program that provides quality assurance, conducts incidents reviews, investigates, or provides treatment in facilities or program covered by the Protection of People with Special Needs Act of 2012; or

 For informational purposes only, click on the examination number(s) listed below to see the current or previous examination(s) that are used to fill this title.